Japan: A Rising Sun

 There has been a noticeable shift among advisors towards bullishness on Japan.
 Here, we offer commentary the "land of the rising sun" from John Bollinger, Martin Pring, Ken Shea, Jim Stack, and Schaeffer Investment Research's Rick Pendergraft.

-(For more information on the advisor cited below, please click on their photos.)
+(For more on the advisors cited below, please click on their photos.)

 "The most interesting story on the international front remains Japan," says John Bollinger, editor of the Capital Growth Letter.
 "The Japanese market is now up nearly 30% on its latest upswing and is in the midst of a breakout from a long-term base built after a major collapse.
 Back when Japan started down I forecast that the Nikkei, then still trading over 30,000, would trade for less than 10,000.
 It took some time, but it proved out.
 Ironically, making long-term calls at major transition points is actually easier than short-term investing, as the 'noise' is lower and the situation is clearer.

 "The Japanese market has closed over 15,000 for the first time in five years.
 The relative strength ratio shows that the Japanese market has been outperforming the US market since the middle of 2005.
 That's right around the time that gold started its latest bull run.
 As I've suggested before, I believe the new leadership coming from Japan is one of the factors behind the global buying of bullion as the era of Japanese deflation comes to an end.
 Overall, from a long-term perspective, a proper strategy would seem to be to buy Japanese stocks on pullbacks."